SAP-samples/teched2025-AD161/README.md

 This session introduces attendees to Data Federation with SAP Cloud Application Programming Model (CAP), and in particular shows to integrate a Data Product of SAP Business Data Cloud into a CAP application.

 ## Requirements

 The instructors will assign a user and a password to you.
-This is needed in exercise 4 to deploy to HANA Cloud.
+This will only be needed in exercise 4 to deploy to SAP HANA Cloud.

-The user will be of the form `capworkshopuser+0XX@gmail.com`, where XX is a unique number that is assigned to you.
+The user is of the form `capworkshopuser+0XX@gmail.com`, where XX is a unique number that is assigned to you.

 ## Exercises